File Or Name

 def read_my_cool_file(f): # Process file object f ...

 This is nice because when testing you can use things like the io.StringIO objects to dynamically create test data.
 You can also open files with different encodings and pass them in to get processed just like normal.
 This is akin to dependency injection scheme where the creation of the thing to be processed in done outside of the process it self to allow for swapping the exact format of the object.
 There is a usability draw back though.
 This way of processing files is onerous on the user.
 It turns single function calls into multi-line calls.
 This

 data = read_my_cool_file("/path/to/my/imporant/data")

 with open("/path/to/my/important/data") as f: data = read_my_cool_file(f)

-It also is a divergence from a lot of other functions they probably use, forcing the user to do things differently for your library is hard for them and could result in them not using your code.
+Functions like this are also a divergence from a lot of other functions a user probably uses.
+Forcing the user to do things differently for your library is a sure fire way to reduce adoption.

 We need a way to accept both file paths (as strings) and file objects without having to write code to check which it is for every io function we write.